Stress, Anxiety, and Depression from the Workplace

-In some schools of thought, it could be seen that social education and understanding into the causes and symptoms of anxiety, depression and undue stress are actually helping people realise and seek help for these, now widely considered as, mental illnesses.
+It could be seen that social education and understanding into the causes and symptoms of anxiety, depression and undue stress are actually helping people realise and seek help for these mental illnesses.
 Social media could even be credited for the sharing of helpful content exploring mental illnesses.
 These factors could be why these statistics are showing an upward climb.
 But in a more menacing view, considering these are exclusively workplace illness statistics, we could be seeing greater demand on the mental health of workers.
 The vast majority of those surveyed have cited workload and lack of support as main causes of mental anguish.
+It, of course, could be a blend of the two.

-Allowing ourselves time to mend from an injury has always been a given, but in recent times people are rightly coming around to the idea of giving their mental state time to recover in a similar manner.
+Allowing ourselves time to mend from an injury has always been a given, but in recent times people are rightly coming around to the idea of giving their mental state time to recover similarly.
 Unfortunately, some are still being pushed to breaking point before being allowed time to do so.
 Stats show the average amount of time off per case to be 21 days, which is considerably more than most fractures.

 It also goes to say that you may need to show a continued lack of support or dismissal of concerns relating to the worsening of these conditions by your employer.
 Whilst these mental illnesses can certainly be made worse by internalising, being ignored or refuted by those in a position to accommodate them is especially damaging.